Raise666/-Tutoring-Center-Website/README.md

 # -Tutoring-Center-Website
-Using MyEclipse and MySQL to create a tutor center website.
+Using MyEclipse and MySQL to create a Tutor Center Website.